-Do you find you get sudden hip pain and your leg feels like it is giving out when you stand up or walk?
+Do you get sudden hip pain and your leg feels like it is giving out when you stand up or walk?
 Or maybe you notice your groin pain or hip pain when running or walking after awhile?
 Maybe you get low back pain or knee pain at the same time?
-Regardless, it’s preventing you from enjoying your regular physical activities and work.
-Read more to find out what the common causes of hip pain are and what to do about it.
+Regardless, your hip pain is preventing you from enjoying your physical activities and for that matter just everyday walking and standing.
+The key to getting the proper treatment for hip pain is finding out the common causes of hip pain.
+Once you understand the root cause, you can get the correct treatment.
+So let’s carry on and find out what the common causes of hip pain are and what to do about it.

-I have had many patients complain of “hip pain” or “groin pain” and a feeling like their legs are buckling or giving out when they walk or when they stand up from a sitting position.
+I have had many patients complain of “hip pain” or “groin pain”.
+Patients feel like their legs are buckling or giving out when they walk or when they stand up from a sitting position.
 When patients describe “hip pain” they can point to their low back, buttocks, side buttocks, front of the thigh or groin area.
+Here are the two most common causes of hip pain I see:

 The most common cause of hip pain and groin pain I see is due to a “pinched” nerve from the lower back.
 The nerves from the lower back travels into your groin and down the front, side and back of your thighs and legs.
-If your spine is out of alignment your nerves can be “pinched” and you can get pain in your hip and groin.
+If your spine is out of alignment your nerves can be “pinched” and pain can travel into your hip and groin.
 Furthermore, the muscles in your hip and thigh can become weak because the nerve signals to the muscles from your brain and spine get disrupted.

 Seeing a chiropractor to get your spine adjusted into proper alignment helps takes the “pressure” off your nerves and helps to restore nerve flow to your brain and muscles.
-Your muscles should get stronger, helping you get back to your activities with full force.
+So your hip pain goes away and your muscles should get stronger.
+Getting chiropractic care for your hip pain will help you get back to your activities with full force.

 An x-ray of the hip can help determine if you have arthritis.